cfengine/modules/security/delete-home-dotrhosts/README.md

 `~/.rhosts` (in each user's home directory) is the user equivalent of to `/etc/hosts.equiv`.
 It contains a list of host-user combinations.
-If a host-user combination is present in the file the listed user is authorized to log in remotely from the associated host without further authentication.
+If a host-user combination is present in the file, the listed user is authorized to log in remotely from the associated host without further authentication.

 The global `/etc/hosts.equiv` (controlled by an administrator) is preferable to allowing _any_ user the ability to grant access to other users.